Yarr/Yarr/doc/troubleshooting.md

 ### Problem with the digital scan

-If the digital scan looks blocky:
+If the digital scan looks blocky

 ![Digital scan example](images/rd53a_proto_digital_Occupancy.png)

 check that aurora lines are connected and running.
 The jumpers JP10 and JP11 on the SCC have to be closed in order to use LANE 2 and LANE 3.